apify/actor-whitepaper/README.md

 ### Output schema file

-Similarly to input, Actors can generate an output JSON object, which link to their results.
+Similarly to input, Actors can generate an [output](#output) JSON object, which links to their results.
-The Actor output schema files defines, how such output object looks like, including types of its properties and description.
+The Actor output schema file defines how such output object looks like, including types of its properties and description.
 This file is referenced in the Actor file (`.actor/actor.json`) file as the `output` property.
 It is a standard JSON Schema file with our extensions, and it is typically stored at `.actor/output_schema.json`.